 Dentures – Partial & Full

-Periodontal disease, injury, decay or other health complications can cause people to lose their teeth overtime.
-Dentures can be placed to improve a patient’s smile and help against fatigue muscle sag.
+Periodontal disease, injury, decay, or other health complications can cause people to lose their teeth over time.
+Dentures can be placed to improve a patient’s smile and help against fatigue and muscle sag.
 When patients lose their natural teeth, there comes a time when they will need to look into a partial denture or full denture.

 Partial dentures are suitable when a patient only has a few missing teeth.
 Partial dentures usually consist of replacement teeth attached to a pink plastic base, which is connected by a metal framework that holds the denture in place in the mouth.
 A partial denture prevents other teeth from shifting and allows the patient to have support when chewing or talking.
 Partials are fabricated similar to dentures and usually require a few adjustments after the partial is seated.
 There are a few different types of partials and we can help you decided which is best for you.